zohar/meanio_ansible/README.md

-Ansible playbooks for the Mean.io solution
+Ansible bundle for the Mean.io solution